4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 Step 2.
 Drag the RAID 5 right handle to add unallocated space into the volume and click "Proceed" to confirm.

-Besides RAID 5 expansion, you can also apply this tool to repair RAID-5 volumes when you fail to access or visit RAID 5 disks.
+Besides RAID 5 expansion, this tool can also be used to repair RAID-5 volumes when you are unable to access or visit RAID 5 disks.

 Method 2.
 Add Disk to Upgrade HardRAID 5 Capacity

-Note that if you used a Server controller to configure RAID 5 when your disks are out of space with no unallocated space left, you'll have to add new disks to upgrade the RAID 5 capacity.
+If you used a Server controller to configure RAID 5 when your disks are out of space with no unallocated space left, you'll need to add new disks to upgrade the RAID 5 capacity.

 Notice:

-If you add a disk that's larger than the other disks, it will be resized to match the capacity of the others.
+If a larger disk is added to a group of disks, it will automatically be resized to match the capacity of the other disks.

-Remember to back up data on RAID 5 with reliable Server backup software in advance.
-Here you can apply Qiling Backup Server to effectively back up everything on your RAID 5 disk volumes within only a few simple clicks.
+To ensure your data on RAID 5 is safely backed up, it's crucial to use reliable server backup software in advance.
+Qiling Backup Server is a suitable option that allows you to easily back up everything on your RAID 5 disk volumes with just a few simple clicks.

 Here, we take Dell and Intel as examples to show you how to upgrade RAID 5 disks' capacity by adding a new drive.
 If your Server vendors are not Dell, please contact your vendors for help.